tiny8877/okta.github.io/_source/_docs/how-to/add-user-consent-to-flow.md

     }
     ```

-* You can verify that a grant was created by listing the grants:
+* You can verify that a grant was created by listing the grants given by a specific user:

     ```json
     curl -v -X GET \